tklepacki/webinar-vrt/README.md

 ### Git:

-- Fork the repository: https://github.com/tklepacki/automationstar-vrt to your private GitHub account.
-If you don’t have a GitHub account, create one beforehand.
-- Clone the forked repository (from your private account) `git clone https://github.com/tklepacki/automationstar-vrt.git`
+- Clone the repository: `git clone https://github.com/tklepacki/webinar-vrt.git`
 - Enter the repository folder and make sure the project has been downloaded.

 ### IDE